CNN exclusive: Inside ISIS-held Raqqa

 After pushing through one of two small gaps in the wall, CNN journalists met with the rebels leading the assault just 200 meters from ISIS positions, as they heard gunfire and explosions nearby.

-The rebels have have seized control of territory around 300 meters into the Old City since Monday, but have been confronted with fierce resistance from ISIS.
+The rebels have seized control of territory around 300 meters into the Old City since Monday, but have been confronted with fierce resistance from ISIS.

 CNN saw US forces in this area and it appears they have been calling in the airstrikes that have cleared the way for the rebels' advances.
 US personnel did not want to be filmed.